softcraft-development/typonomy/docs/functions/isSome.md

 > **isSome**\<`T`\>(`value`, `typeGuard`): `value is Some<T>`

-Checks if a value matches a type, an array of that type, or an empty array (potentially of that type).
+Checks if a value matches a type or a non-empty array of that type.

 ## Type parameters